jest-community/vscode-jest/README.md

 "jest.parserPluginOptions": {"decorators": {"decoratorsBeforeExport": false}}
 ```

+##### useDashedArgs
+If true, use dashed arguments for spawned jest processes.

+Please bear in mind that you might encounter compatibility issue with other tools/systems.
+For instance, we've identified an issue in react-script where `"watch-all"=false` (an argument the extension appended) isn't recognized (see [facebook/react-script#12801](https://github.com/facebook/create-react-app/issues/12801) for more details).
+Please report them if you encounter any.

+Also note this flag does not apply to debug config, which can be changed manually since the [debug config v2](#debug-config-v2) was introduced a while back.

 ##### virtualFolders

 Much like a vscode workspace folder, which manages a runtime environment for a specific folder, a virtualFolder manages a custom Jest runtime environment.
 Each virtualFolder can have its own resource-level [settings](#settings), such as `jestCommandLine` and `rootPath`.